jsoagger/jsoagger-fx/README.md

 ## View Processor
-With EmaginFX, views are described by XML/JSON files and processed by EmaginJFX processor.
+With JSoaggerFX, views are described by XML/JSON files and processed by JSoaggerJFX processor.

-That's why « EmaginFX » upon JavaFX gives developers ability to quickly realise multiplatform application and reuse components as library through mutiple projects.
+That's why « JSoaggerFX » upon JavaFX gives developers ability to quickly realise multiplatform application and reuse components as library through mutiple projects.

 <p align="center">